All photos by Jay Gilbert

 In addition, for the 2019 holiday season, Universal Music Enterprises, the Temptations’ current recording company, released a first-of-its-kind, animated video featuring the Temptations’ “Silent Night,” one of the most popular holiday songs of all time.

-On March 24, 2020 Tantor Media, a division of Recorded Books, released the audiobook edition of Otis Williams’ critically acclaimed autobiography, Temptations, written with The New York Times best-selling writer Patricia Romanowski.
+On March 24, 2020 Tantor Media, a division of Recorded Books, released the audiobook edition of Dr. Otis Williams’ critically acclaimed autobiography, Temptations, written with The New York Times best-selling writer Patricia Romanowski.
 The audiobook includes a never-before-released introduction and a newly revised final chapter.
-Otis Williams narrates the new introduction and J.D.
-Jackson, who narrated Playing for Keeps: Michael Jordan and the World He Made by David Halberstam, narrates the book.
+Dr. Otis Williams narrates the new introduction and J.D.
+Jackson, an AudioFile Golden Voice Award winner, who narrated Playing for Keeps: Michael Jordan and the World He Made by David Halberstam, narrates the book.
 The audiobook is available in CD, Mp3 and digital formats.
+In June of 2020, the Temptations released, a message for our times, a new, soulful version of “You’ve Got a Friend,” as a YouTube video.
+The group raised their voices in the video to reflect on their 60’s struggles and pay tribute to today’s movement for change.
+The video was recorded in a private session in Los Angeles, California.
+In July of 2020, the Temptations were among the award-winning stars to perform in the 40th anniversary presentation of A Capitol Fourth, the national July 4th TV tradition on PBS.

-Otis Williams, the sole surviving original Temptation, Ron Tyson, a lead vocalist with the group for 37 years, Terry Weeks, a lead vocalist for 23 years, and Willie Greene, Jr., bass vocalist with the group for four years, are still serenading fans with their soulful voices, lighting up stages with their famous Temptations’ Walk, and bringing joy to audiences of all ages.
+Dr. Otis Williams, the sole surviving original Temptation, Ron Tyson, a lead vocalist with the group for 37 years, Terry Weeks, a lead vocalist for 23 years, Willie Greene, Jr., bass vocalist with the group for four years, and Mario Corbino, who joined the group this year, always look forward to serenading fans with their soulful voices, lighting up stages with their famous Temptations’ Walk, and bringing joy to audiences of all ages.

-In the Spring of 2018, Universal Music Enterprises released worldwide the Temptations’ latest studio album, All the Time, which was the group’s first new album in eight years.
+In 2018, the group released worldwide their latest studio album, entitled, All the Time, which was the group’s first new album in eight years.
 It was released in CD, vinyl LP, limited edition white vinyl LP and digital formats.
-It features three new, original Temptations songs, in addition to inspired renditions of songs from Maxwell, the Weeknd, Sam Smith, Bruno Mars and others.
+It features three new, original Temptations’ songs, in addition to inspired renditions of songs from Maxwell, The Weeknd, Sam Smith, Bruno Mars and others.
+At the time of the album’s release, Dr. Williams said, “…Looking back, I never could have imagined where my life has taken me.
+I’m proud of what the Temptations have achieved, and I’m grateful for every opportunity we’ve been so fortunate to receive.
+The music carries me.
+Together, we lift our voices with love and wonder…”

-Next year, 2021, will mark the 60th Anniversary of the Temptations’ signing with Motown and the launch of their prolific career as world-renowned superstars of entertainment.
-There will be incredible excitement around the extraordinary celebration of their legendary history and phenomenal music.
-The Temptations are planning to tour in 2021 during their Anniversary year.
-During Christmas 2021, the Broadway musical, Ain’t Too Proud: The Life and Times of the Temptations will go back to the Kennedy Center in Washington, D.C., where it ran in previews.
+Next year, 2021, will mark the Temptations’ milestone 60th Anniversary.
+There will be incredible excitement around the extraordinary celebration of their legendary history and music during the anniversary year.
+The Temptations are planning to record a new album with brand new, original songs.
+They are also planning a concert tour in the U.S. and are scheduled to do a UK concert tour in the fall of 2021.
+In addition, during Christmas 2021, the Broadway musical, Ain’t Too Proud: The Life and Times of the Temptations will go back to the Kennedy Center in Washington, D.C., where it ran in previews.

 The Temptations continue singing their way into the hearts of fans worldwide.